 Calcium During pregnancy, you need more calcium to maintain your own calcium stores as well as for the development of your baby's bones and teeth.
 Your calcium requirement during pregnancy is 1000 mg a day.

 Mothers should not gain excessive weight during pregnancy.
-During pregnancy, an additional 300 calories per day is required.
+During pregnancy, an additional 370-480 calories per day is required.
+This can be obtained easily from adding 1-2 healthy mid-meal snacks during the day and 2 servings of low fat milk or equivalent.

 Ref : HPB 2012